 So which cultivars are the cause?
-This is exactly what my lab has been studying for the past few years.
+This is exactly what my lab has been studying.
 We have been conducting hand-pollinations between various cultivars and we also have a way to identify the parents of wild plants using their DNA.
 In short, the answer is that any cultivar that produces viable seed and/or ovules can serve as a parent of wild offspring.
 So the problem in not in any given cultivar, but rather in the fact that two or more cultivars may be planted together.
 This is different from several other cases where a given cultivar of one species may have invasive tendencies but not other cultivars of the same species.

 For those of you who love your Callery Pear trees, there is still hope.
 First, trees can be treated with certain chemicals to reduce or even eliminate fruit production – but you have to do this every year.
-Second, horticulturalists are now working on a sterile cultivar of Callery Pear, which if truly sterile (this still needs to be tested), it could potentially reduce formation of wild populations.
+Second, horticulturalists are now working on a sterile cultivar of Callery Pear (now known as ‘Chastity’), which if truly sterile, it could potentially reduce formation of wild populations.

 So why should we care about this problem?
 There are many reasons, but one is that many cities and towns across the United States are now having to spend taxpayer money removing the wild pear trees from along roadways, parks, and residential areas where they are starting to appear.
 These wild trees outcompete other species (including many natives), interfere with succession, and also are not too pleasant to be around since a number of wild trees produce sharp thorns.
 Wild populations are historically a problem in the Southern and Eastern US where different cultivars of pears have been planted the longest, but here in Ohio we are now starting to see more wild populations appearing.
 The Callery Pear is one of the most popular urban street trees planted in the United States – what this means is that as more people plant these different cultivars, we will see more fruits produced, and more wild populations appear.
 Thus the issue of wild pear trees will be around with us for quite some time to come.